stephenwunrow/pre-populating-tns/Readme.md

     * figs-doublet
     * figs-parallelism
     * translate-unknowns

+NOTE: experimenting now with a general figures of speech script: test_figsofspeech.py.

 Some of the script (abstractnouns, activepassive, and names) also generate reports that are written to a report file.
 Finally, the generated notes are combined and sorted (first by chapter, then by verse, and finally by sequence of the English snippet that the note comments on).